elucian/bee/syntax/keywords.md

 | none     | Alternative path executed after else cases
 | while    | Start point for repetitive block
 | trial    | Protect a block of code that may have exceptions
+| error    | Associated with trial to patch one errors
+| other    | Associated with trial to patch other errors
+| after    | Associated with trial to finalize the trial block

 ## Interruption keywords